❦ ❦ ❦

 And since that time, much has been made of the actions of Manthara, and generations of people have speculated about her evil nature.
 And so, she is not remembered for her good qualities.
 Instead, she is remembered as an ugly woman with a hunched back, who manipulated Kakeyi for her own benefit.
 Over the centuries since she lived, she has been roundly cursed by many who remembered her actions.

-There was more than than going on that just self-centered greed, however.
+There was more going on than just self-centered greed, however.
 At some level, whether it was conscious or not, Kakeyi was acting in accord with a plan by the gods to prepare Rama for his task in life.
 Rama still needed to have an education that he could not get in Ayodhya as a prince or a king.
 Both Rama and his half-brother, Lakshmana, needed to be taught some very special skills by one specific sage, Vishvamitra, who lived in a forest hermitage.
 And so neither Kakeyi nor Manthara is judged here.
 We do not know their minds.

 ❦ ❦ ❦